Documentations of PyPop7 for Black-Box Optimization (BBO)

 129.948e-11 2973386

-See this online documentation for details about the optimizer setting.
-Please refer to the following contents for all the BBO available in this open-source library.
+Please refer to this online documentation for details about the optimizer setting.
+The following API contents are given mainly for all currently available BBO in this seemingly increasingly popular open-source Python library.